ys2714/zebra-sdk-kotlin-wrapper/README.md

 # Non-Official Zebra SDK Kotlin Wrapper
-a kotlin wrapper of EMDK and DataWedge API, build for quick develop demo apps
+Please be aware that this library / application / sample is provided as a community project without any guarantee of support

 ## Purpose
-to simplify demo app development use kotlin language instead of Java
+a kotlin wrapper of EMDK and DataWedge API, build for quick develop demo apps to simplify demo app development use kotlin language instead of Java

 ## Version